Call us at (703) 321-0400

 - About Us

-Wasps and hornets, which are often mistaken for each other, can strike fear in homeowners and trigger life-threatening reactions in those who are allergic to stings.
+Wasps and hornets, which are often mistaken for each other, cause big problems for residents in Virginia, Maryland, and Washington, DC.
+They can strike fear in homeowners and trigger life-threatening reactions in those who are allergic to stings.

 Though they appear similar, wasps and hornets differ in their habits and how they build their nests.
-Whereas wasps can be incredibly aggressive, most hornets are only hostile towards humans when they feel threatened.
+While hornets are members of the same family as wasps, Vespidae, they are not originally native to North America.
+However, the European hornet has become fairly widespread over the eastern U.S. Wasps are usually the more aggressive of the two, often attacking without warning, while most hornets are only hostile towards humans when they feel threatened.

-At Connor’s, we use humane common-sense techniques for squirrel control and to prevent future infestations.
-We begin with an inspection to identify where and how squirrels are entering your building, and then we will remove the pests using humane traps.
+Our trained technicians use humane, common-sense techniques for wasp and hornet control, removing immediate threats and preventing future infestations.
+We begin with an inspection to identify where and how wasps and hornets are gathering on your property, and then remove these pests using eco-friendly products and techniques.

-To prevent future infestations, we use exclusion techniques to seal entry ways.
-We also help identify and secure any potential food sources inside and outside to detract the squirrels from returning.
-We’ll also clean up any mess that the squirrels may leave behind, and clean up and sanitize the infested areas.
+To prevent future infestations, we use exclusion techniques to seal entryways.
+We also help identify and secure any potential food sources inside and outside to detract the wasps and hornets from returning.
+We’ll also clean up any mess that the wasps and hornets may leave behind, and clean up and sanitize any infested areas.